blockader/Matroid/README.md

 # Introduction
 This repository includes keyboard firmware code (C and C++) to largely enhance QMK-based (an open-source keyboard firmware project) custom keyboards and GUI software (Python and PyQt) to manage them.
 In a word, it adds several useful features to a keyboard.
 The configuration is personal but the code can easily be reused for those who are familiar with QMK.
 This is an ongoing project out of interest.
-I am also planning to work on keyboard hardware in the future.
 # Motivation
 ## The Drawbacks of Normal Keyboards
 1. The positions of alphabet keys are not optimized for high-speed typing.